Imari and Arita Pottery Traditional Industry Hall Renewal

 The legs of the fixtures are decorated with "boshi," a material used in the pottery production process, and the tabletops are covered with ceramic fragments, so that just by being in the space you can tell that this facility is a pottery production area.

-The purpose of the materials displays room is to deepen understanding of the history and techniques of Nabeshima ware, and it has been designed as a calming space.
+The displays room is designed to deepen understanding of the history and techniques of Nabeshima ware, and has been created to have a calm and tranquil atmosphere.

-The general displays room focuses on the "present" of Okawachiyama, and is a space that evokes the natural beauty of Okawachiyama, such as its abundant water and wind, which nurtures modern potteries.
+The main displays room focuses on the "present" of Okawachi-yama, and is designed as a space that evokes the natural environment of Okawachi-yama, such as its abundant water and wind, which nurtures the modern pottery studios.

-displays consists of two sections: "Introduction to Presentation Bottles," which explains the modern revival of the Edo period presentation ceremony (a ceremony in which bottles and sake vessels to be offered to the shogunate were presented to the shogunate), and "Introduction to Imari Potteries," which introduces 30 contemporary potteries.
+displays consists of two parts: "Introduction to Heishi (Offering Bottles)," which explains how the Edo period's offering ceremony (a ritual in which sake bottles and sake vessels offered to the gods were presented to the shogunate) has been revived in modern times, and "Introduction to Imari Pottery Kilns," which introduces 30 contemporary kilns.

-Both exhibits are simply structured with graphics and displays, but the "Introduction to Presentation Bottles" section focuses on designs that correspond to each presentation recipient (each local government and the local government where a famous castle is located), and by enlarging the designs on the bottles, visitors can enjoy looking at them like a painting, revealing the intricate and delicate craftsmanship that would go unnoticed with the naked eye.
+Both exhibits have a simple structure consisting of graphics and displays, but "Introduction to the Presentation Bottles" focuses on the designs tailored to each recipient (each local government or local government where a famous castle is located), and by showing enlarged images of the designs painted on the bottles, visitors can enjoy the intricate and delicate craftsmanship that might not be noticeable to the naked eye, viewing it like a painting.

-For "Introduction to Imari Potteries," we interviewed and photographed 30 potteries.
-By displays both the potteries' passion and their works, we hoped to stimulate visitors' interest in the potteries and encourage them to visit them in person.
+In "Introduction to Imari Pottery Studios," we actually interviewed and photographed 30 pottery studios.
+By displays the studios' stories and their works together, we aimed to stimulate visitors' interest in the studios and encourage them to actually visit them.

 Customer's voice

-② Added value through concept design: The sophisticated entrance hall and displays room have been renovated to create a modern space that appeals to young people and foreign tourists.
+② Added value through concept design: By renovating the sophisticated entrance hall and displays rooms, we were able to transform the space into a modern environment that appeals to younger generations and foreign tourists alike.

-3) Strengthening the hub function: We were able to create a production that increases the mobility of tourists by allowing them to visit the surrounding pottery studios after gaining knowledge at the hall.
+③ Strengthening the hub function: We were able to create an environment that enhances the flow of tourism, allowing visitors to gain knowledge at the hall and then tour the surrounding pottery workshops.

-4) Establishing a base for disseminating information: To coincide with the milestone of the 350th anniversary, we were able to maximize the communication power of the production area by introducing displays that look good on social media and the latest displays technology.
+④ Establishing a hub for information dissemination: To coincide with the 350th anniversary, we were able to maximize the ability to communicate from the production area by introducing displays are visually appealing on social media and the latest displays technologies.

 project member